 The light from the Sun enters our atmosphere and is scattered about the air.
 The air is filled with nitrogen, oxygen, argon, water vapor, and particles like smoke, ash, pollution, etc. These gases serve as filters or prisms to give us different types of light.
 The rainbow of colors that make up light blue and purple are scattered.

-Scientific Explanation: The sun is closer to the horizon, which means that the light has to travel far from the atmosphere.
-Long wavelengths give us the red and orange colors, whereas short wavelengths of light give us the blue and indigo colors.
+The sun is closer to the horizon, meaning the light has to travel far from the atmosphere.
+Long wavelengths give us red and orange colors, whereas short wavelengths give us blue and indigo colors.
 When sunlight hits these atmospheric molecules, it bounces off them and gets scattered in all directions.
-It’s called Reilley scattering.
+It’s called Reilley Scattering.

 The scientific reason is they have the shortest wavelength.
-The other colors can make it passes all those bumps in the atmosphere.
-The bumps are nitrogen, oxygen, water vapor, etc. At noon or midday, the Sun is high in the sky, and light doesn’t have that far to travel to make it to our eyes.
+The other colors can make it pass all those bumps in the atmosphere.
+The bumps are nitrogen, oxygen, water vapor, etc. At noon or midday, the Sun is high in the sky, and light doesn’t have that far to travel to our eyes.

-So not all of the blue light is scattered, and that’s why the sky is blue, but at sunset, the light has to travel ten times more atmosphere.
-We see the long wavelengths of light, and all of the short wavelengths of blues are scattered out.
+So, not all of the blue light is scattered, and that’s why the sky is blue, but at sunset, the light has to travel ten times more atmosphere.
+We see the long wavelengths of light and the short wavelengths of blue are scattered out.
 That’s why we see the yellow, orange, and red colors.

 During the autumn equinox, day and night are equal.
 Then, each day gets shorter as the sun’s rays approach the northern hemisphere at a more extreme angle.
-The southern hemisphere is starting to get the more direct Sun but a more extreme angle in the northern hemisphere.
+The southern hemisphere is starting to get the more direct Sun, but a more extreme angle in the northern hemisphere.
 It means that now the light from the Sun has to travel even farther at sunset to make it to our eyes.
-There’s a better chance that more blue light is getting scattered out during that trip and a better chance that we’ll see a yellow, orange or red sunset.
+There’s a better chance that more blue light will get scattered out during that trip and a better chance that we’ll see a yellow, orange, or red sunset.

 What causes the red sky at night?
 A good sunset depends on the atmosphere’s high pressure because it squashes all those gas molecules.
 So you get more blue light scattered and red light hitting your eye.
 It’s going to travel overnight eastwards.

-Why is it so vivid the colors of fall and winter sunsets are beautiful?
+Why are the colors of fall and winter sunsets so vivid?
 During the fall in winter, the weather patterns allow for dryness.
 It means with clean air, the spectrum of colors makes it through without getting scattered by those particles in the air.
-You would have seen some pretty spectacular sunrises and sunsets where it looks like the sky is on fire and the colors are extra vivid.
+You would have seen some pretty spectacular sunrises and sunsets where the sky is on fire, and the colors are vivid.
 How does that happen?
-The best way is for the air to be fairly clear, for brightly colored sunrises and sunsets.
+The best way is for the air to be fairly clear for brightly colored sunrises and sunsets.

-Experimental explanation by physics: Here in the picture, we have a converging lens or convicts lens L1.
+Experimental explanation by physics: Here in the picture, we have a converging or convicts lens L1.
 A strong white light earth source is kept at this converging lens’s focus.
-Cardboard, there is a hole in it.
-So after refraction, we will get the parallel beam of light.
+The cardboard, there is a hole in it.
+So, after refraction, we will get the parallel beam of light.

 The parallel light beam passes through this transparent glass tank containing clear water.
 When it falls on the cardboard, only a few rays can pass through this hole because all other parts do not allow the light to pass to the site.
 So some rays of light pass through this hole.

 We have another converging lens, another convex lens, which converts these parallel raids onto the screen.
 Take about 200 grams of sodium sulfate and Heibel, and dissolve in about two liters of clean water in the tank.
-Guess, first it was pure water, but now the sodium mixture also fits with water in two liters of clean water.
-Then we add about one to two milliliters of concentrated sulfuric acid to this water.
+Guess what?
+First, it was pure water, but now the sodium mixture also fits with water in two liters of clean water.
+Then, we add about one to two milliliters of concentrated sulfuric acid to this water.

-Then in about two to three minutes, the fine microscopic sulfur particles start precipitating in the tank.
+Then, the fine microscopic sulfur particles start precipitating in the tank in about two to three minutes.
 As the sample particles form, we can observe the blue light from the glass tank’s three sides because of scattering.

 Quiz: Why does the sky red during sunset, sunrise, and night?